rmmanfred/MIPS_Assembler/README.md

 - Demo to come
 - "assemble <input .asm file> <output file>" or "assemble <input> <output> -symbols" to produce symbol table
 - provided "compare" executable can be used to compare output file from expected values
+- provided "symcompare" compares symbol table files when using the -symbol switch
 - Results of testing basic files can be found in grader folder